williamjturkel/H3885G-FW25/Wk12/README.md

 # Wk 12.
 Synthesis and Final Agent Prompting

-**Scholarly Primitive: Synthesis** (Integrating all tools). **Goal**: Create the single, complex Master Prompt that generates the final, comprehensive Computational Essay Tool.
+As we approach the end of the term, we begin the high-level synthesis required for your final projects.
+Today is dedicated to refining your Final Synthesis Agent, ensuring it can perform the complex reasoning needed to summarize your semester's work. **Scholarly Primitive: Synthesis** (Integrating all tools). **Goal**: Create the single, complex Master Prompt that generates the final, comprehensive Computational Essay Tool.

 # The Challenge of Synthesis